HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 Secondary pages show higher CWV pass rates than home pages, with a 14% lead on desktop and an 11% lead on mobile.
 This performance gap suggests that secondary pages often benefit from having cached information, which contributes to faster page loads.
 Home pages are also updated more frequently and tend to include more dynamic and varied components, while secondary pages are often more templated and consistent, which may make them more stable and easier to optimize.

-Modern websites increasingly use JavaScript based navigations, where content changes without a full page reload.
+Modern single page websites often use JavaScript based navigations, where content changes without a full page reload.
 While these navigations feel like moving between pages to users, they are not always fully captured by current Web Vitals measurements.
 Support for <a hreflang="en" href="https://developer.chrome.com/blog/new-soft-navigations-origin-trial">soft navigations</a> is expected to improve how Core Web Vitals are captured for these in-page transitions, providing a more accurate view of real user experience beyond the initial page load.

-Let’s examine the different aspects of performance to better understand these trends, starting with **Loading Speed**, followed by **Interactivity** and **Visual Stability**, and concluding with **Early Hints** and **Speculation Rules**.
+To better interpret these patterns, the following sections break down performance across key indicators.
+The analysis begins with Loading Speed, followed by Interactivity and Visual Stability, and concludes with emerging features such as Early Hints and Speculation Rules.

 ## Loading Speed

 A major factor influencing a user's perception of quality and reliability is the initial loading speed of a website.
 However, 'speed' is inherently relative and difficult to define with a single value in the context of websites.
 Because performance varies based on a user's device capabilities and network conditions, we cannot rely on a single 'load time' to capture the user experience.
 Thus, we look at multiple [user-centric metrics](https://web.dev/articles/user-centric-performance-metrics) that measure not just how fast a site loads, but how fast it *feels*.

+The following sections focus on two key loading metrics: First Contentful Paint (FCP) and Largest Contentful Paint (LCP).

 ### First Contentful Paint